Drifter-Supremo/mindful-inkwell-journal/memory-bank/progress.md

 ## What Works

-- Memory Bank documentation is being reconstructed to restore project context.
+- All core Memory Bank files are created and up to date.
+- Project cloned, dependencies installed, and Vite + React setup verified.
+- `.env` created for Firebase and OpenAI keys; `.gitignore` updated to exclude `.env`.
+- Firebase configured and initialized in code; Firestore db exported.
-- Core project structure and architecture are defined in projectbrief.md.
+- Firestore security rules set and published in Firebase Console.
-- Initial documentation files (productContext.md, activeContext.md, systemPatterns.md, techContext.md) have been created.
+- Firestore collection creation handled automatically in code.
+- `saveEntry` function implemented to save entries with content, poem, created_at, and userId.
+- All phase 0, 1.1, 1.2, 2.1, and 2.2 tasks completed and checked off in tasks.md.

 ## What's Left to Build

+- Implement Firestore data fetching and UI integration for journal entries.
+- Add user authentication and secure entry saving.
 - Continue updating and maintaining Memory Bank files as development progresses.
-- Resume feature development and document significant changes.
-- Add detailed documentation for complex features, integrations, and testing as needed.
+- Add documentation for complex features, integrations, and testing as needed.

 ## Current Status

+- MVP setup and Firebase integration complete.
-- Memory Bank restoration in progress.
+- Secure credential management in place.
-- All required core files have been initialized with content based on projectbrief.md.
-- Ready for ongoing updates as the project evolves.
+- Ready to implement Firestore data functions and UI integration for journal entries.

 ## Known Issues

 - No outstanding technical issues at this stage.
-- Documentation will need to be updated as new features are implemented or changes occur.
+- Documentation will be updated as new features are implemented or changes occur.